Microsoft Office 2004 for Mac: Limitations

 Office for Mac 2004 has a number of limitations compared to Office 2003 for Windows.

 Images inserted into any Office 2004 application by using either cut and paste or drag and drop result in a file that does not display the inserted graphic when viewed on a Windows machine.
 Instead, the Windows user is told "QuickTime and a TIFF (LZW) decompressor are needed to see this picture".
 Peter Clark of Geek Boy's Blog presented one solution in December 2004.
 However, this issue persists in Office 2008.

 There is no support for editing right to left and bidirectional languages (such as Arabic, Hebrew, Persian, etc.) in Office 2004.
 This issue has not been fixed in Office 2008 or 2011 either.

 Also, Office for Mac 2004 has a shorter lifecycle than Office 2003.
 Support for Office for Mac 2004 ended on January 10, 2012.
-As PowerPC software, it will not run on OS X Lion or any later versions of macOS.
+As PowerPC software, it will not run on OS X Lion or later versions of macOS without the legacy Rosetta compatibility layer.